 Note: Staging of pressure ulcers used in this policy is as follows:

 Non-blanchable erythema of intact light toned skin, or darker or violet hue in darkly pigmented skin

 Partial thickness skin loss involving epidermis and/or dermis

 Full thickness skin loss involving damage or necrosis of subcutaneous tissue that may extend down to, but not through, underlying fascia

 Full thickness skin loss with extensive destruction, tissue necrosis or damage to muscle, bone, or supporting structures

-Aetna considers NPWT experimental and investigational for the treatment of open abdominal wounds (e.g., abdominal compartment syndromes, traumatic injuries, and severe intra-abdominal sepsis), pilonidal sinus disease, deep sternal wound infection, and all other indications other than those noted in Sections I and II above because its effectiveness for these indications has not been established.
+Aetna considers NPWT experimental and investigational for the treatment of open abdominal wounds where fascia is not closed (e.g., abdominal compartment syndromes, traumatic injuries, and severe intra-abdominal sepsis), deep sternal wound infection, partial-thickness burns, pilonidal sinus disease, and all other indications other than those noted in Sections I and II above because its effectiveness for these indications has not been established.

 Aetna considers the use of chemotherapeutic agents (e.g. doxycycline and insulin) in continuous-instillation NPWT experimental and investigational because its effectiveness has not been established.